BIGJRA/BIGJRA.github.io/rejuv.md

 *Cinccino Crest* 9,000 Red Essences

 Head up towards Den 4.
-You’ll spot **Sobble** hiding in the water.
+You'll spot **Sobble** hiding in the water.
 Chase it a few times for a battle!

 Make sure you have 15000 Red Essence, then fly to Secret Shore, and head to the left.
-You’ll notice a strength boulder across the water - push it out of the way, and you’ll find a special den.
-Put in 15000 Red Essence and a Rift Matter, and you’ll be able to battle **Beldum!** It has two shields.
-Just make sure you don’t kill it or let it Take Down itself to death.
+You'll notice a strength boulder across the water - push it out of the way, and you'll find a special den.
+Put in 15000 Red Essence and a Rift Matter, and you'll be able to battle **Beldum!** It has two shields.
+Just make sure you don't kill it or let it Take Down itself to death.
 When you catch it, your reward will be *Xen Waste.* Note that this is a special shadow Pokemon and needs to enter the Purify Chamber in the PC such that all 9 of the slots have perfect “flow” in order to